 What food trends are you most excited about right now?

 I’m really happy about the amount of interest we are now seeing in ‘pure’ cuisine.
 Take Emirati cuisine, for example.
 People are going deeper into the authentic traditions of food, this is a trend that should last forever.

 You have a day off in Dubai – what do you do?

 We usually spend a day off relaxing at the beach, and love to shop at Dubai Mall.
 We also like to look around Deira, the old town and the souks.
 On a recent day off we went for a private desert safari, complete with camel rides and local food - plus shopping at the Gold and Diamond Park.

 The hotels here are very luxurious, so sometimes we like to just hang out at the hotel!
-And the choice of restaurants here is incredible – I like La Petite Maison, Coya and Jean-Georges Restaurant.
+And the choice of restaurants here is incredible – I like LPM Restaurant, Coya and Jean-Georges Restaurant.